-And on that note, I am heading into the spice mines.
+And on that note I am going to head into the spice mines.
 Have a lovely morning, Constant Reader, and I’ll check in with you again later.